Purcell-Kevingithub/Youtube-Clone/README.md

 ## Youtube Clone

 This react project was created to look and feel like youtube.
-This was created with:
+The tools used were:
-*React
+* React
-*Semantic CSS
+* Semantic CSS
-*Font-Awesome
+* Font-Awesome
-*Youtube API
+* Youtube API